EricSyamir/signlanguage/RENDER_DEPLOYMENT.md

-# Deploying SignBridge to Render
+# Deploying SignBridge to Render (Free Web Service)

-This guide explains how to deploy SignBridge to Render as a single web service.
+This guide explains how to deploy SignBridge to Render as a **free Web Service**.

 ## Architecture